makauj/alx-higher_level_programming/0x03-python-data_structures/README.md

 #!/usr/bin/python3
 a = 89
 b = 10
-//#YOUR CODE GOES HERE.
-PLEASE REMOVE THIS LINE print(a={:d} - b={:d}".format(a, b))
+#YOUR CODE GOES HERE.
+PLEASE REMOVE THIS LINE
+print(a={:d} - b={:d}".format(a, b))
 ```
  13. Technical interview preparation: